dan-maks/dare.io-pbl/Project7.md

 - Deploy a Tooling application to our Web Servers into a shared NFS folder
 - Configure the Web Servers to work with a single MySQL database

-Launch a new EC2 instance with RHEL 8 Operating System
+Launch a new EC2 instance with RHEL 8 Operating System.
+3 webservers will be configured simultaneously.

 Install NFS client.